 Cart 0

-OUR team and staff
+and staff

 Maxville Heritage Interpretive Center is a fully organized charitable organization.
 Our governing board members are a diverse group of national, regional, and local volunteers dedicated to educating the public about the significant history of Maxville, Oregon and similar communities in the Pacific Northwest.